 The Commission noted that civil rights enforcement could be enhanced through better communication among federal agencies, perhaps through an interagency coordinating council.
 Federal agencies should coordinate with one another, first because of overlapping jurisdictions for civil rights enforcement.
 When jurisdictions overlap, federal agencies need to coordinate with each other on all types of compliance activities, such as by developing policy and performing compliance reviews and on education and outreach and developing litigation strategies.
-To facilitate coordination among federal agencies, the Commission invoked agencies to maintain a centralized database on their Title VI enforcement efforts and re-
+To facilitate coordination among federal agencies, the Commission invoked agencies to maintain a centralized database on their Title VI enforcement efforts and responsibilities concerning recipients, thus allowing them to know when overlap exists-that is, when recipients were receiving funds from more than one federal agency.
+A second reason the Commission asked federal agencies to establish better communication was so that they could take advan-